HYLDAIC/Flagshep-V1_Audio-Player/README.md

 *During Playback*

 ## Overview
 The **Flagshep** is a semi-portable open-source Audio Player designed to provide a reliable, high-quality offline listening experience.
 It's purpose is to be an alternative to advertisement-ridden subscription based streaming services.
-The pilot project includes the PCB design files, enclosure CAD models and firmware source code required to build upon and modify the device.
+The pilot project includes the PCB design files, enclosure CAD models and firmware source code required to build upon, modify or simply take inspiration of the device.

 # Features & Specifications
 ## Features